mikermcneil/privateer/README.md

 Integrate with exchanges like Bitfinex for crypto-currency trading in your JavaScript / Node.js / Sails.js app.
 Supports Bitcoin, Ethereum, and more.

+> **WARNING**
+>
+> This package is a work in progress.
+Its interface is currently in the midst of an overhaul.
+>
+> As of the time of writing this note, you can find the latest abstract method definitions [here](https://github.com/mikermcneil/privateer/tree/05dfea49344d5b21ddf2a58732687d151d731dff/lib/abstract-interface/methods).
+>
+> (This is follows the general conventions established [here](https://github.com/node-machine/driver-interface).)
+>
+> -@mikermcneil, Nov 2, 2017

 ## Installation &nbsp; [![NPM version](https://badge.fury.io/js/privateer.svg)](http://badge.fury.io/js/privateer)

 To install this package, run: